SEAMEO SPAFA: History

 The Project achieved its goals successfully and was well received by SEAMEO member states, SEAMEO associated member countries, donor countries and international organizations having similar purpose such as UNESCO, ICOM, ICCROM, and so on.
 Contributions of books for the library, and fellowships were received from France, the Netherlands and the Bangkok Bank, Thailand.
 The works of the Co-ordinating Unit and the Sub-Centres network were duly recognized.

 In 1984, SPAFA began to work out its future plan which would enable it to play a bigger role along with other SEAMEO Centres for improvement of the quality of life of the peoples in Southeast Asia.
-The programme and activities were to be strengthened by reconstituting SPAFA into a Regional Centre.
+The program and activities were to be strengthened by reconstituting SPAFA into a Regional Centre.

 In 1985, at the SEAMEO Council's Twentieth Conference in Manila, the idea to turn SPAFA from a Project into a Regional Centre was endorsed by the SEAMEO Council, and the Government of Thailand agreed to host the new Regional Centre, which would be called the SEAMEO Regional Centre for Archaeology and Fine Arts.
 The acronym SPAFA, however, was maintained because of its well established recognition.